 - MBA is assessed against both national and international rankings.
 The national ranking contributes to 25% of the MBA score, while the three international rankings contribute to 75%.
-National ranking specifically refers to the latest BOSS MBA Rankings (GMAA ranking is excluded for 2018 and future years; see the full methodology document for details/reasons).
+National ranking specifically refers to the latest BOSS MBA Rankings.
 International Rankings, all published in 2017, include (1) Financial Times Global MBA Ranking 2017; (2) The Economist MBA Rankings 2017; and (3) QS Global MBA Rankings 2018.

 The ERA indicator is assessed against the following two criteria: